Comoros: Demographics

-With about 850,000 residents, the Comoros is one of the least populous countries in the world, but its population density is high, with an average of 275 PD/km2.
+With about 940,000 residents, the Comoros is one of the least populous countries in the world, but its population density is high, with an average of 457 PD/km2.
 In 2001, 34% of the population was considered urban, but the urban population has since grown; in recent years rural population growth has been negative, while overall population growth is still relatively high.
 In 1958 the population was 183,133.

 In 2009, almost half the population of the Comoros was under the age of 15.
 Major urban centres include Moroni, Mitsamihuli, Foumbouni, Mutsamudu, Domoni, and Fomboni.
 There are between 200,000 and 350,000 Comorians in France.

 Ethnic groups

-The islands of the Comoros are 97.1% ethnically Comorian, which is a mixture of Bantu, Malagasy, and Arab people.
+The islands of the Comoros are 97.1% ethnically Comorian, which is a mixture of Bantu, the Austronesian admixed Bantu Malagasy, and Arab people.
 Minorities include Makua and Indian (mostly Ismaili).
 There are recent immigrants of Chinese origin in Grande Comore (especially Moroni).
 Although most French left after independence in 1975, a small Creole community, descended from settlers from France, Madagascar and Réunion, lives in the Comoros.

 Languages

-The most common languages in the Comoros are the Comorian languages, collectively known as Shikomori.
-They are related to Swahili, and the four different variants (Shingazidja, Shimwali, Shindzwani and Shimaore) are spoken on each of the four islands.
+The most common languages in the Comoros are the Comorian languages, spoken by over 95% of the population.
+These languages are collectively known as Shikomori and are related to Swahili.
+The four different variants of Comorian (Shingazidja, Shimwali, Shindzwani and Shimaore) are spoken on each of the four islands.
 Arabic and Latin scripts are both used, Arabic being the more widely used, and an official orthography has recently been developed for the Latin script.

-Arabic and French are also official languages, along with Comorian.
+Arabic and French are also official languages.
+Because no accepted standardized written form currently exists for Comorian, Arabic and French are used as the mediums of instruction from primary to tertiary education.
 Arabic is widely known as a second language, being the language of Quranic teaching.
 French is the administrative language and the language of most non-Quranic formal education.
+In addition, English is taught in later grades.

+A 2025 Afrobarometer survey found that 89.9% of Comorians primarily speak Shikomori at home while 9.9% have French as their main home language.